meefs/SoundThread/README.md

 > [CDP About](https://www.composersdesktop.com/docs/html/cdphome.htm)

 ## Download
-The latest builds for Mac and Windows as well as previous versions can be found in [Releases](https://github.com/j-p-higgins/SoundThread/releases)
-Additionally you will need to download CDP for SoundThread to interface with, this can be [downloaded here](https://www.unstablesound.net/cdp.html).
+The latest builds for Mac and Windows can be found in [Releases](https://github.com/j-p-higgins/SoundThread/releases/latest) Additionally you will need to download CDP for SoundThread to interface with, this can be [downloaded here](https://www.unstablesound.net/cdp.html).

 ## What works?